TREASURIES-Yields rise as Fed policy stays in focus

 U.S. bond yields dropped to four-month lows on Thursday on expectations that the U.S. central bank will be forced to pivot to a more dovish policy if the U.S. economy enters a recession, as many fear.

-The Federal Reserve is expected to raise rates by 25 basis pints at the conclusion of its two-day meeting on Feb.
+The Fed is expected to raise rates by 25 basis points at the conclusion of its two-day meeting on Feb.
 1, and investors will be keen for any new signals on what is likely at the U.S. central bank’s March meeting, and beyond.

 “The expectation or question about the meeting is how they characterize a slower pace,” said Jim Vogel, an interest rate strategist at FHN Financial in Memphis, Tennessee, noting that the Fed spent more time preparing the market for its shift to 50 basis point hikes from 75 basis point ones, than it has for its subsequent downgrade to 25 basis point increases.